gabrielkasmi/spectral-attribution/README.md

 ### An illustrative example

-If you want to see an example of how the WCAM works, you can go run the notebook `example.ipynb`.
+If you want to see an example of how the WCAM works, you can run the notebook `example.ipynb`.
 This notebooks guides you through the main steps to load an image, compte its WCAM and visualize the results.

 ### Source code